Saskatchewan Polytechnic: History

 The four schools that make up Saskatchewan Polytechnic started off as four individual schools.
-The Moose Jaw campus started off as the Saskatchewan Technical Institute in 1959.
+The Moose Jaw Campus started off as the Saskatchewan Technical Institute in 1959.
 Saskatoon began as the Central Saskatchewan Technical Institute in 1963.
 Regina began as the Saskatchewan Institute of Applied Arts and Sciences in 1972.
 Prince Albert began as the Northern Institute of Technology in 1986.
-In January 1988, The Institute Act and the Regional Colleges Act amalgamated Saskatchewan's technical institutes, urban community colleges and the Advanced Technology Training Centre to form the Saskatchewan Institute of Applied Science and Technology (SIAST).
+On January 1, 1988, The Institute Act and the Regional Colleges Act amalgamated Saskatchewan's technical institutes, urban community colleges and the Advanced Technology Training Centre to form the Saskatchewan Institute of Applied Science and Technology (SIAST).
 The institution was named Saskatchewan Polytechnic on September 24, 2014.

 Scholarships

 Saskatchewan Polytechnic joined Project Hero, a scholarship program cofounded by General (Ret'd) Rick Hillier, for the families of fallen Canadian Forces members.